Highland Papua: Government

-The province follows the original administrative boundaries of Jayawijaya Regency between 1969 and 2002.
-Culturally, Highland Papua roughly covers the customary region of La Pago.
+The province follows the original administrative boundaries of Jayawijaya Regency as it existed between 1969 and December 2002.
+Culturally, Highland Papua roughly covers the customary region of La Pago, which include the unrecognized customary region of Okmekmin.

-Administrative divisions
+Administrative regencies

-The new province comprises eight regencies (kabupaten), listed below with their areas and their populations at the 2020 Census and according to the official estimates as at mid 2021.
-Until 2002 all eight of the current regencies now comprising this province were part of a larger Jayawijaya Regency, but on 11 December 2002 three new regencies were created from parts of that regency - Pegunungan Bintang (Bintang Mountains), Tolikara and Yahukimo.
-Subsequently on 4 January 2008 another four new regencies were created from other parts of Jayawijaya Regency - Lanny Jaya, Mamberamo Tengah (Central Mamberamo), Nduga and Yalimo.
+The new province comprises eight regencies (kabupaten), listed below with their areas and their populations at the 2020 Census and according to the official estimates as at mid 2024.
+Until 2002 all eight of the current regencies now comprising this province were part of a larger Jayawijaya Regency, but on 11 December 2002 three new regencies were created from parts of that regency - Pegunungan Bintang (Star Mountains), Tolikara and Yahukimo.
+Subsequently, on 4 January 2008 another four new regencies were created from other parts of Jayawijaya Regency - Lanny Jaya, Mamberamo Tengah (Central Mamberamo), Nduga and Yalimo.

-Environment
+Note: (a) The Regency's own estimate for mid-2024 is 114,581.

+The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Highland Papua Electoral District consists of all of the 8 regencies in the province, and elects 3 members to the People's Representative Council.